-The romance of ice skating should never be overrated, and Howelsen Ice Complex is designed for fun and romance even during the pandemic.
+The romance of ice skating should never be overrated, and Howelsen Ice Complex is designed for it!
 Things are slightly different now, with fewer people being allowed on the ice, but that helps with the romance factor, don’t you think?
 Even better, the two outdoor tennis courts that are hopping spots in the summer become sweet spots for gliding on the ice under the open skies when they are flooded and iced over—especially at night!
 Just imagine gliding around the ice hand in hand with cold air on your cheeks and the velvety sky looming overhead; it just does not get more romantic than this!

 Taking a Stroll Through Our Winter Wonderland

 Hikes have a place in all seasons, not just the warmer ones, and if you are looking to take in the sights with the family, a leisurely stroll through our winter wonderland can be exactly the adventure you seek!
 Make a path to the Rocky Mountain Chocolate Company at 624 Lincoln Avenue for some hot cocoa to warm your bones or discover the way to the Strawberry Park Hot Springs and submerge your entire body in waters that are 104 degrees year-round.
 If the idea of staying cold until you make your way back to your Four Seasons Steamboat winter escape sounds scintillating, a hike to Fish Creek Falls never to fails to please.
 Discover a glittering picture so magical, it lingers in your mind long after you leave its base!
 Ice climbers love to make their way to the top of the frozen falls, but if you do nothing more than photograph it, you will not be disappointed!